iotaledger/iota-wiki/docs/participate/support-the-network/node-software.md

 Wasp is still a work in progress and is purely for development and testing purposes.
 It runs in combination with GoShimmer Nodes on the IOTA 2.0 DevNet.

-The full documentation for WASP Smartcontract Nodes can be found here:
+The full documentation for WASP Smart Contract Nodes can be found here:

 - [WASP Documentation/GitHub](https://github.com/iotaledger/wasp)